silnrsi/grcompiler/README.md

 #### For Unix style system with autotools

-The grcompiler project uses GNU autobuild tools to manage building and installation, please see the INSTALL file for more details.
+The grcompiler project can use GNU autobuild tools to manage building and installation, please see the INSTALL file for more details.